Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Results

 Degeneracy plays a crucial role in enhancing precision and expanding the measurable temperature range in quantum thermometry~\cite{PhysRevLett.114.220405, campbell2018precision}.
-In our setup, this precision improvement arises specifically from the degeneracy of energy levels in the $C_4$ configuration, as illustrated in Fig.~\ref{fig:Eb}(bottom panel).
-The pairing of eigenvalues, particularly the presence of nearly degenerate ground states in the $C_4$ graph, indicates a high degree of spectrum symmetry and ground state degeneracy.
+In our setup, this enhancement arises from the presence of an \emph{exact} ground-state degeneracy in the \(C_4\) configuration at finite magnetic field \(h>0\), as shown in Fig.~\ref{fig:Eb}(bottom panel).
+The pairing of eigenvalues in the $C_4$ graph reflects a high degree of spectral symmetry, which includes ground-state degeneracy.
 Both the $C_4$ and $K_4$ graphs feature zero eigenvalues; however, these may not have a significant impact at low temperatures.
-By contrast, both the pan and $K_4$ graphs exhibit a less symmetric spectrum with not much pairing and do not exhibit nearly degenerate ground states.
-Therefore, this spectrum is advantageous for magnetic sensing but not for temperature.
-These observations reinforce that the structure of the energy spectrum, particularly its graph and spectral symmetry and degeneracy—plays a critical role in determining the precision of temperature estimation.
+By contrast, the pan and \(K_4\) graphs do not exhibit ground-state degeneracy at a finite field.
+Their spectra are more irregular and lack the symmetry compared to \(C_4\).
+Such spectra can enhance magnetic-field sensitivity, but do not provide the same temperature-sensing advantages.
+These observations reinforce that the structure of the energy spectrum, particularly its graph and spectral symmetry and degeneracy, plays a critical role in determining the precision of temperature estimation.

 From these observations, we conclude that compared to the other five structures/configurations investigated in this study, the $C_4$ structure demonstrates superior performance in terms of estimation precision of $T$, particularly in the low-temperature regime (when $J=-1$).
 While the other configurations exhibit varying degrees of sensitivity, none surpass the precision achieved by the $C_4$ structure.
 Note that qubit connectivity plays a crucial role in temperature sensing, where graph symmetry alone does not determine the optimal sensing configuration.
 While $K_4$ is highly symmetric, it is suboptimal for thermometry when $J=-1$.
 In contrast, $C_4$ has lower symmetry but performs optimally for temperature sensing.
 This highlights the importance of the interplay of the graph topology and spectral structure of the network Hamiltonian in optimizing quantum sensor performance for temperature estimation.